 1) Pablo and Rusty’s, Sydney

 The owners of this café cared a lot about dishing out great black coffee, efficiency or both.
 This coffee shop located in Sydney has a separate bar dedicated to black coffee only.
 So, if black coffee is what you are after here, you won’t have to wait for slowpokes ordering cappuccinos or lattes.
+They have a great espresso machine ordered from amazon.
 It does not mean that they only offer these too, they do separately.
 Powered by a bio-generator that keeps it entirely off the power grid, Pablo and Rusty’s is also uber-environmentally aware.

 Known as ‘161’ by the residents of Sydney, the coffee shop has grown to become the place to go to for specialty coffee in the city center.
 Opened in August 2013, the team had a plan of creating a space in the city where one can find excellent coffee, sit and enjoy it with equally impressive food.